niklaus2019/niklaus2019/README.md

 <h3> 👨 Nikolay Khon | 👨‍💻 Software Engineer & Data Scientist </h3>
 </div>

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning AI and Java
 - 👯 I’m looking to collaborate on projects with Big Data
 - 📫 How to reach me: khon_ni@hanmail.net

--->

 # About
 ## Languages